THE CASPIAN CONNECTION

 The man on the motorcycle, apparently unharmed, drove off towards the dam.

 ‘Shoot to kill!’
-Chang shouted, and a few seconds later the approaching soldiers started to join in the barrage, ‘Take him out!’
+Chang shouted, and a few seconds later the approaching soldiers started to join in the barrage, ‘Show the punk: this ain’t his lucky day!’

 The fire increased in intensity and though the motorcycle seemed to take several direct hits the man riding it continued to make his way towards the dam, which was by now less than five hundred yards away.